danschultz/reactive_web_dart/README.md

-# TodoMVC + FRP + Polymer
+# TodoMVC + FRP + Polymer.dart

-An experiment building TodoMVC using Polymer and FRP principles.
+This is an experiment to build a TodoMVC app using Polymer and functional reactive programming (FRP).

-## Architecture Overview
+## Architectural Overview

+The application is structured using an MVC paradigm.
+The models are implemented as simple immutable classes, controllers are instances of `ModelController`, and views are implemented with Polymer.dart.

 The `ModelController` is responsible for driving the logic for model updates.
 It defines a property `model` that returns a stream that contains the latest model.
 The controller also defines a method `update()` which takes an `Action` function that's responsible for updating the model.
 The `Action` is passed the current model and is expected to return a new model of the action's changes.